 "God, the Failed Hypothesis: How Science Shows That God Does Not Exist" by Prof. Victor J. Stenger (2007)3

-The seventh day is a sign of the mythical assumptions of those who wrote the genesis account.
+The seventh day is a sign of the mythical assumptions of those who wrote the Genesis account.
 God is omnipotent and omniscient.
 Yet, it took the seventh day resting?
 And working out if its creation was good?
 It is not true that an omnipotent (all-powerful) being ever needs to rest.
 It is also untrue that an omniscient (all-knowing) being ever needs to wonder, ponder or think: It simply knows, and instantly.
-So, we immediately arrive at the conclusion that the seventh day is allegorical, symbolic and mythical: The reasons stated in the Genesis account are not direct recordings of real events, but stories and reworking of older myths.
+So, we immediately arrive at the conclusion that the seventh day is allegorical, symbolic and mythical, based on human imagination, and not on divine truth.

 The Holy Day